"Hear my tale; it is long and strange ... "

 As a modern myth, "Frankenstein" taps into the fear that like Victor, we'll lack the wisdom or responsibility to control our scientific creations.
 The monster embodies such modern fears as a lab-created black hole, man-made plagues and nuclear annihilation.
 The story also poses the possibility that, like the monster himself, science will deliver us to a place where we find the integrity of the human body violated and the nature of the human soul scourged.

-Explore the links on the next page to learn even more about Frankenstein's monster and the advancement of science.
+Explore the links below to learn even more about Frankenstein's monster and the advancement of science.

 More Great Links